yureek/S-HealthStack.github.io/pages/developer-guide/get-started/overview.md

 ## The App SDK

 The app SDK provides developers with what’s needed to create mobile apps that collect data from participants.
 You can create a mobile app that solicits survey responses from the participant, receives data from the wearable device, displays information to the participant, and transmits the data to a backend system (yours or ours) for further analysis.
-Building blocks cover:
+Building blocks include:

 - Participant onboarding and consent
 - Survey presentation
-- Participant task creation
+- Creation of participant tasks
 - Visual reporting to keep participants engaged
 - Data management and transmission to the portal